jina-ai/finetuner/docs/design/overview.md

 # Design Overview

-Finetuner solves the last mile delivery problem when developing a neural search app, by allowing one to easily tune the model in an interactive
+By allowing anyone to easily tune any embedding model in an interactive manner, Finetuner solves the **last mile delivery** when developing a neural search app.

 ## One-liner Interface